Akkatecture/Documentation/content/lessons-javascript/basic_concepts/commands.md

 category: "akkatecture"
 type: "lesson"
 tags:
-    - getting-started
+    - basic-concepts
-    - nact
+    - akkatecture
-    - javascript
+    - csharp
-    - nodejs
+    - dotnet
 ---

 Commands are the basic value objects, or models, that represent write operations that you can perform in your domain.